Carved from Linden Wood, this statue represents the god Thor, protector of mankind.

 He is destined to battle Jormungand (the enormous sea serpent who encircles Midgard) during Ragnarok, when the two will put an end to each other.
 The serpent is depicted on the back of the statue.

-This statue is entirely hand carved from Linden wood using traditional techniques and tools therefore each statue is unique.
+This statue is entirely hand carved from Linden wood using traditional techniques and tools therefore each statue is unique and may present slight design variations.
 Thor's name is carved at the front of the statue using runes but the Latin alphabet version is also available separately.